avestic/avesta/README.md

 - Dealing with ORM, impedance mismatch, embedded SQL
 - Most importantly, Avesta frees you from itself — it guides toward the domain

+When To Use Avesta:
+Use Avesta when correctness is paramount.

 TODO:
 ## Event sourcing — the only approach for an exhaustive, lossless source of truth